openspending/community.openspending.org/blog/_posts/2012-07-27-budapest-institute.md

 For the time of being, we are in consultation with workshop participants from high schools and educational organizations (NGOs) and we are still receiving orders for the poster.

 The long term impact of this initiative can hardly be measured in a proper way, though the real immediate impact we hope can be demonstrated later by the webpage statistics (visitors, users of applications, downloads of data and poster) and by the steady demand for the poster to be ordered at re-production costs.
-So far, since the website was officially published in mid January we have had over 10000 visitors out of which 16.66% are returning ones.
+[As of April 2012], since the website was officially published in mid January we have had over 10000 visitors out of which 16.66% are returning ones.
 87.84% of our visitors are from Hungary, mainly from Budapest and the bigger cities.

 ## Where Next?